UoEMainLibrary/polyanno/polyannodefs.md

 ## Polyanno.baseTextObject

-This defines the shared characteristics of objects that are text based annotation bodies.
+This defines the shared characteristics of objects that are bodies or targets in annotation models and are primarily of textual content.

 ### Properties